Olang Global · Strategic Blueprint · 2026 — 2050

 Culture is an economic asset

 Black culture is property.
-It should pay.
+It should generate wealth for the people who created it.

 07